verbal-autopsy-software/pyopenva_GUI/README.md

 * The purpose of this reimplementation is to make the openVA tools: 1) easy to install, 2) much faster, and 3) much easier to operate using a point-and-click graphical user interface.

 * [Jason Thomas](https://ipr.osu.edu/people/thomas.3912) is mostly responsible for the code in this package, with help from Sherry Zhao and Eungang Choi.
 Samual J. Clark, with input from Robert Mswia and Martin Bratchi, created the idea for this application and oversaw its creation.
-The CRVS Improvemenet program at [Vital Strategies](https://www.vitalstrategies.org) supported the creation of this application.
+The CRVS Improvement program at [Vital Strategies](https://www.vitalstrategies.org) supported the creation of this application.

 # Known Bugs